wrigjl/AuthorGuide/source/server_hackers.rst

 Every controller file may have a folder with the same name under the views folder.
 Each function in a controller may have a corresponding html file inside said folder.
 An example:  Suppose you have a controller `/runestone/admin/listcourses` The list courses function would get all of the database information needed to list all of the courses and store that information in a python dictionary.
 The listcourses function returns that dictionary, and web2py marries that information with the template file in `/runestone/views/admin/listcourses.html`.
 The only time your would not have a corresponding html file is when your controller is meant to return JSON or XML.
 In this case you should make the request to `/runestone/ajax/foo.json`.
 This will ensure that the foo function in ajax is called, and the .json extension lets web2py know to set up the content-type headers to indicate that it is JSON coming back.
 If you do not have an html file in your view folder web2py will default to `generic.html` file in the main views folder.
 This actually works fine when you are prototyping as web2py does a decent job of trying to display whatever stuff you send it in a dictionary.

 Generally the  web2py templating system is a lot like Jinja2, but with a couple of syntactic differences to get used to.
-For example whereas in Jinja you can reference a variable like `{{foo}}` in web2py you need to say `{{=foo}}`
+For example whereas in Jinja you can reference a variable like `{​{foo}​}` in web2py you need to say `{​{=foo}​}`

 More About web2py
 -----------------